djeada/Databases-Notes/notes/09_database_replication/03_multi_master_replication.md

 ## Purpose of Multi-Master Replication

-1. **Improved Write Performance**: In a Multi-Master replication setup, write operations are distributed across multiple masters, leading to an improved write performance.
+1. Improved Write Performance: In a Multi-Master replication setup, write operations are distributed across multiple masters, leading to an improved write performance.

-2. **Enhanced High Availability and Fault Tolerance**: If one master fails, operations can continue on the other masters, enhancing the system's high availability.
+2. Enhanced High Availability and Fault Tolerance: If one master fails, operations can continue on the other masters, enhancing the system's high availability.

-3. **Load Balancing**: Multi-Master replication facilitates load balancing of both read and write operations across multiple databases.
+3. Load Balancing: Multi-Master replication facilitates load balancing of both read and write operations across multiple databases.

 ## Advantages of Multi-Master Replication

-1. **Increased Write Scalability**: Compared to single-master setups, Multi-Master replication offers increased scalability for write operations, as these operations are distributed across multiple masters.
+1. Increased Write Scalability: Compared to single-master setups, Multi-Master replication offers increased scalability for write operations, as these operations are distributed across multiple masters.

-2. **Improved Fault Tolerance**: The presence of multiple writable masters leads to improved fault tolerance, as operations can continue even if one master fails.
+2. Improved Fault Tolerance: The presence of multiple writable masters leads to improved fault tolerance, as operations can continue even if one master fails.

-3. **Reduced Write Latency**: In geographically distributed setups, write operations can be performed on the nearest master, thereby reducing latency.
+3. Reduced Write Latency: In geographically distributed setups, write operations can be performed on the nearest master, thereby reducing latency.

 ## Challenges of Multi-Master Replication

-1. **Conflict Resolution**: In a Multi-Master setup, when multiple masters receive conflicting updates, it is essential to have a mechanism in place to resolve conflicts and ensure data consistency.
+1. Conflict Resolution: In a Multi-Master setup, when multiple masters receive conflicting updates, it is essential to have a mechanism in place to resolve conflicts and ensure data consistency.

-2. **Increased Complexity**: Implementing and managing Multi-Master replication is more complex compared to single-master replication, as it involves more components and requires careful configuration.
+2. Increased Complexity: Implementing and managing Multi-Master replication is more complex compared to single-master replication, as it involves more components and requires careful configuration.

-3. **Potential for Reduced Consistency**: Depending on the conflict resolution strategy implemented, consistency across masters might be affected.
+3. Potential for Reduced Consistency: Depending on the conflict resolution strategy implemented, consistency across masters might be affected.

 ## Example: Multi-Master Replication with MySQL and Galera Cluster